faultattack/faultattack.github.io/WORKSHEET.md

 Having two USB-ports and micro-USB cables allows you to connect both to  PicoEMP and flag-target at the same time.
 This is not strictly necessary but will make things much easier.

 If you have two cables you can try triggering a pulse and a simultaneous action of flag-target via USB-serial.
 It might get you one of the flags if you're lucky.
-The provided example is in Python, and you could have better realtime properties by writing the serial communication in Rust, C, Golang or some other good programming language (C++ is not a good language but may also work).
-Anyways you probably want to use fast trigger instead.
+The provided example is in Python, and you could have better realtime properties by writing the serial communication in Rust, C, Golang or some other language.
+Anyways, you probably want to use fast trigger instead.

-Fast trigger you can
+In the PicoEMP UI you can configure the fast trigger with a set delay in cycles.
+We use the target GPIO 0 to give us a pulse.
+There are two trigger points in the software and you can add more if you like to.
+Hypothetically we could solder our trigger wire to target USB pads or have some other device inspect USB traffic but that would be too much work for our short session.

 Fault Model Construction